-D. Out of Area Clinical Site Policy:
+E. Out of Area Clinical Site Policy:

-i) The role of the Clinical Year Team is to establish and maintain clinical rotation sites for students.
-Clinical sites are located throughout the United States.
+- i) The role of the Clinical Year Team is to establish and maintain clinical rotation sites for students.
+Clinical sites are located throughout the United States. - ii) Students participating in an international rotation must abide by the requirements of the Idaho State University International Programs Office (isu.edu/ipo/forms) and Center for Disease Control travel guidelines (cdc.gov/travel).